 A cultural melting pot where hippies and tech workers mingle over tacos, dim sum, and artisanal coffee, San Francisco has something for every kind of traveler.
 With weather patterns as diverse as its neighborhoods, the City by the Bay offers international flavor in Chinatown, the Mission, and North Beach; history and culture in the Castro and downtown; and open-air adventure throughout Golden Gate Park.
-Visitors come for Alcatraz and the Golden Gate Bridge—and stick around for wine tasting in Napa and Sonoma, visits to Muir Woods and Sausalito, and adventures in Yosemite.
-Guided tours ensure travelers hit all the highlights, and typically include transportation through the city’s maze of one-way streets.
+Top attractions include Alcatraz and the Golden Gate Bridge, however many stick around for wine tastings in Napa and Sonoma, visits to Muir Woods and Sausalito and adventures in Yosemite.
+Guided tours ensure travelers hit all the highlights, they typically include transportation through the city’s maze of one-way streets.

-This VIP Alcatraz experience—which includes a city tour by converted cable car—heads out on one of the first ferries of the day, so travelers can explore without the usual crowds.
+This VIP Alcatraz experience includes a city tour by converted cable car.
+As an added bonus, it is one of the first ferries of the day, so travelers can explore without the usual crowds.

 This combo pairs Alcatraz and other must-sees with bonus excursions for a well-rounded city visit that offers more flexibility than a traditional sightseeing tour.

 Jail and Sail: Alcatraz Tour and Twilight Bay Cruise

 A popular package that guarantees entry to Alcatraz and lets travelers sail on the bay by both day and night.